ckeditor/ckeditor5/docs/builds/guides/development/dll-builds.md

 ## Using a DLL build

 The exact way to use a DLL build will depend on your system.
-Presented in this guide is the simplest method that uses `<script>` tags.
+Presented in this guide is the simplest method that uses the `<script>` tags.

 In order to run the editor you need to load the necessary files (base DLL + editor creator + features).
 These files expose their content in the `CKEditor5` global, using the following format: